 Created by TCP TrainingExplore the course

 Designed for office workers, Sentrient’s Ergonomics Training course contains general information about workstation ergonomics, common ergonomic risks, and proper identification and assessment methods, all of which can help them mitigate risks of long-term musculoskeletal injuries and chronic pain.
-By the end of their online training, your employees should be able to set up a safe workstation, resolve poor workplace ergonomics, identify health risks, promote safe work practices, and reduce their risk of injuries or illnesses.
+By the end of their online training, your employees should be able to set up a safe workstation, resolve poor workplace ergonomics, identify health risks, promote safe work practices, and reduce their risk of injuries, illnesses, or repetitive stress.
 Aside from the course itself, learners will also have easy access to case studies, learning activities, and a short assessment through Sentrient.

 Created by SentrientExplore the course

 If your employees use PCs, laptops, or other visual display units (VDU) every day, you can use Choice Training and Consultancy’s Office Ergonomics/VDU Online Course to train them on proper ergonomic practices.
 The course discusses ergonomic terminology, health and safety laws, workspace organization techniques, and optimal visual display placements.
-Your workers will also learn about workplace set up related health problems like fatigue, eye strain, upper back and limb pain, tendonitis, carpal tunnel syndrome, and other musculoskeletal disorders.
-Overall, the course takes about 60 to 90 minutes to complete and as part of the course package, a qualified assessor will provide workers with a workstation assessment report to ensure that the office is up to par with standard ergonomic regulations.
+Your workers will also learn about workplace set up related health problems like fatigue, eye strain injury, postural hips, upper back and limb pain, tendonitis, carpal tunnel syndrome, and other musculoskeletal disorders.
+Overall, the course takes about 60 to 90 minutes to complete and as part of the course package, a qualified assessor will provide workers with a workstation assessment report for ergonomic assessment to ensure that the office is up to par with standard ergonomic regulations.

 Created by Choice Training & ConsultancyExplore the course